-2. Effective dialogue 3.
-More effective 4.
+3. More effective 2.
+Effective dialogue 4.
 Finding suitable land in 1.
-Positive government between the commercial government agency and areas appropriate for new council inter-departmental intervention to support accommodation sector, tourism investment and decision-making to support destination aspirations RTOs, councils, and central zoning it fit for purpose new tourism development government agencies 6.
+Positive government between the commercial government agency and areas appropriate for new intervention to support accommodation sector, council inter-departmental tourism investment and destination aspirations RTOs, councils, and central decision-making to support zoning it fit for purpose government agencies new tourism development 6.
 Clustering tourism 7. ensuring alternative 5.
-Tilting the playing field by forms of transport (airlines, development into nodes, 8.
-Developing effective offering upfront coach, rail, and private hubs, and precincts along visitor management concessions and support to with other forms of tourism vehicle use) to access the strategies stimulate investment development destination
+Tilting the playing field by development into nodes, forms of transport (airlines, 8.
+Developing effective offering upfront coach, rail, and private hubs, and precincts along visitor management concessions and support to with other forms of tourism vehicle use) to access the strategies stimulate investment destination development